Skip to content

 3. Alternative solutions: Find corresponding solutions in the React ecosystem for unprocessed APIs.

-Q9: How to handle Vue Router?
+Q26: How to handle Vue Router?

 For detailed migration guidelines, please refer to Router Adaptation.

-A: ✅ TypeScript is fully supported.
+A: ✅ Fully supports TypeScript.
 VuReact will:

 1. Preserve original type definitions.